Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 Tips:

 - Stay informed on regulatory changes in the European Union.
-You can do so, for instance, by following the food supplement page of the European Food Safety Agency and the food supplement page of the European Commission.
+You can do so, for example, by following the food supplement page of the European Food Safety Agency and the food supplement page of the European Commission.

 - Search the EU’s Rapid Alert System for Food and Feed (RASFF) database for examples of withdrawals from the market and the reasons for these withdrawals.
 These are related to ingredients used in the food and food supplements industry.

 - Make sure you have a complete technical dossier on your product that you can present to potential buyers.
+O&3’s website(UK – natural oil sourcing) provides a good example of documents you should have.
+It includes detailed documentation for each of its product.

 Tips: